monomadic/ni-file/README.md

 # Native Instruments File Format

 Native Instruments file format support for rust.
-Very basic support at the moment, mostly surrounding the container format (called a `NISound` document).
+Support is still an ongoing effort, though partial Kontakt 2-7 support is available so far.

 Anyone who wants to join the effort, please join the telegram group at https://t.me/ni_file